The Care and Feeding of the AR/M16 Platform Rifles

 AMMUNITION SPECIFICATIONS

 There IS a difference between .223 Remington and 5.56 x 45 mm military ammunition.
-While the cartridge cases themselves are effectively identical with the exception that military and/or NATO specification rounds (those marked with the NATO "cross in circle" mark) may have thicker cases and are thus able to withstand stretching better when fired in loose chambered military weapons (done for reliability purposes).
-From the data I have seen the headspace specifications are identical for SAAMI and military ammunition although measured to different datums and the dimensions of the cartridge cases are the same.
-While the standard .223 and 5.56 NATO use the same headspace gauges, the Colt factory uses a special "maximum field gauge."
+While the cartridge cases themselves are identical (although some dimensions are referenced to different datum points and the NATO STANAG 4172 has slightly tighter tolerances on some dimensions), with the exception that military and/or NATO specification rounds (those marked with the NATO "cross in circle" mark) may have thicker cases and are thus able to withstand stretching better when fired in loose chambered military weapons (done for reliability purposes).
+However, it seems that recently (2012) that almost all cases (commercial and military) weigh about the same.
+From the data I have seen the headspace specifications are identical for SAAMI and military ammunition although, again, measured to different datum points and the dimensions of the cartridge cases are the same.
+While the standard .223 and 5.56 NATO use the same headspace gauges, the Colt factory uses a special "maximum field gauge" that is much longer than the normal field gage to reject rifles.

 The chamber throat dimensions are where big differences are.
 While there are just minor dimensional and tolerance differences in the body area, the big differences are in the throat areas.

 There are actually 3 standard chambers, SAAMI, US GI "NATO," and FN NATO.
 Commercial SAAMI specification .223 chambers have a much shorter throat, a smaller diameter bullet seat, and less freebore than the US GI military chamber and the NATO chambers.
 This typically results in the ogive of the M193 Ball bullet touching the ball seat of the SAAMI chamber.
-The profile of the M855 bullet is different and doesn't cause this condition.
-When military specification ammunition is fired in a SAAMI specification chamber chamber pressure can increase dramatically--sometimes up to 10,000 psi.
-While this should not cause any problems in modern well made rifles it should give one pause.
+When military specification ammunition is fired in a SAAMI specification chamber, pressure can increase dramatically--sometimes up to 10,000 psi.
+While this should not cause any problems in modern well- made rifles it should give one pause.
 Conversely, SAAMI specification commercial ammunition when fired in a military chamber gives significantly lower pressures and velocities.
+Note that M193 55 gr ammunition is not "NATO" ammunition.
+Only M855/SS109 type ammunition is NATO standard.

 The data below shows the dimensional differences between the US GI NATO and SAAMI chambers.